joncoons/Manufacturing-Vision-Accelerator-AMD64/VisionAccelerator--Hands-on-Lab.md

 3) What exactly does each module do?

+Mfg_Vision_CIS_Camera_1
+This is the main module we'll be working with to connect to caputure, inference and store (CIS) analysis of individual frames.

 4) To DevOps or not to DevOps, that is the question?

 5) Train a model